naifsheikh0808-collab/-PenDrive-AI-Offline-Coding-Assistant/README.md

 **Browser can't connect to localhost:8080**
 - Make sure the terminal window is still open and shows "server is listening" — closing it stops the AI server.

+**Google Drive says "can't scan for viruses" or shows a warning**
+- Normal for large files — just click "Download anyway."

 ---